savetz/Hubcap/README.md

 I wrote this to be played online by callers of Weird City BBS.

-There are some references to the Weird Al Song "Vanna Pick Me A Letter."
+There are some references to the Weird Al song "Vanna Pick Me A Letter."
 Listening to that is a better use of three minutes than looking at this terrible code.